michael-m-truong/Address-Book-Group-Project-CS2600/README.md

 # Address-Book-Group-Project-CS2600

-A console based application which uses standard I/O for adding and deleting contact names, phone numbers and email addresses, searching names and associated numbers and email addresses, updating numbers and email addresses, and deleting contacts
+A console based application which uses standard I/O for adding and deleting contact names, phone numbers and email addresses, searching names and associated numbers and email addresses, updating numbers and email addresses, and deleting contacts.
+Contact information is saved in a .csv file

 This group project was done during my sophomore year at Cal Poly Pomona, which I forked from one of group members because I used my school github account to push changes.